raspberrypi/documentation/configuration/config-txt.md

 Setting this to `1` prevents the red camera LED from turning on when recording video or taking a still picture.
 Useful for preventing reflections when the camera is facing a window.

+## Onboard Analogue Audio (3.5mm jack)

+The onboard audio output has a few config options that alter the behaviour of how the analogue audio is driven and whether some firmware features are enabled or not.

+#### disable_audio_dither

+By default, a 1.0LSB dither is applied to the audio stream if it's routed to the analogue audio output.
+This can create audible background "hiss" in some situations, such as if the ALSA volume is set to a low level.
+Set this to `1` to disable dither application.

+#### pwm_sample_bits

+Adjust the bit depth of the analogue audio output.
+The default bit depth is `11`.
+Selecting bit depths below `8` will result in nonfunctional audio - settings below `8` result in a PLL frequency too low to support.
+Generally only useful as a demonstration of how bit depth affects quantisation noise.

 ## Video

 ### Composite video mode options